This is the opening of a series on the Security Studies Group’s first principles, as promised by President Jim Hanson.

 This shift represents a dagger aimed at the heart of America and the West.
 It has come to threaten the just relationship between citizen at state without which nations tear themselves apart.
 Without that justice, too, the ability to defend ourselves will collapse.
 People will see no point in defending an unjust order, and will fall increasingly back on factional, family, or ethnic divisions instead.

 Our nations are falling apart because our governments and our citizens have lost sight of all of this.
-Mutual loyalty arising from a just relationship between citizens is the bedrock principles on which nations are based.
+Mutual loyalty arising from a just relationship between citizens is the bedrock principle on which nations are based.
 Those who have been our leaders in recent years have forgotten this, forgotten even how to say it.
 The current turmoil is that of citizens trying to command a return to these principles.

 * The details are a little complex, as medieval audiences were more practiced at following family dramas.
 Lancelot was having an affair with Guinevere, King Arthur’s wife, which was discovered and led to Guinevere’s death sentence.
 Lancelot rescued her, accidentally killing Gawain’s brothers.
 This touches off a feud between Gawain and Lancelot’s families which Arthur joins reluctantly on Gawain’s side, being his uncle.
 Thus, the family ties pull apart the feudal ties.